What is the collaborative degree program and how do I apply?

 How much does the MMH program cost?
 What financing options are available?

-The MMH program is a one year, three semester program with 2016-2017 tuition at $25,356 per semester for the three semester program.
-There are a number of opportunities for financing your graduate education, including veterans benefits, loans, scholarships, employer assistance, and the Jeanne Kanders Restaurant, Food and Beverage Graduate Assistantship which is awarded annually to applicants with a culinary undergraduate degree.
+The MMH program is a one year, three semester program with 2018-2019 tuition at $27, 292 per semester for the three semester program.
+There are a number of opportunities for financing your graduate education, including veterans benefits, loans, scholarships, and employer assistance.

 How can I tour the School of Hotel Administration and Cornell?
-The College of Business (Dyson School and School of Hotel Administration) Undergraduate Admissions information sessions are offered during the academic year, on Mondays and Fridays at 10:15 p.m.
+The SC Johnson College of Business (including both the Dyson School and School of Hotel Administration) Undergraduate Admissions information sessions are offered during the academic year, on Mondays and Fridays at 10:15 p.m.
 While using the online link is preferred to plan your visit, you can reach the Admissions team at 607.255.6376 or firstname.lastname@example.org for more information and tour availability.